Tips for Preventing Identity Theft

 How to Report Identity Theft

 Your wallet contains some of your most important personal items, from hard-earned money to credit cards and driver’s license.
 For an identity thief, your wallet offers a treasure trove of personal information.
-If your wallet is lost or stolen: If you suspect or become a victim of identity theft, follow these steps:
+If you suspect or become a victim of identity theft, follow these steps:

 - Report it to your financial institution.
 Call the phone number on your account statement or on the back of your credit or debit card.